My Family

 ORO: 2006– 2018 Oro means “gold” in Italian and Spanish.

 She was part of Kin’s third litter when Kin was 10 years old.
 Oro was the flower of our lives; her personality was like Dore’s, but she looked like Kula when she was young.
 Everybody loved her.
 She was a therapy dog who was crazy about playing ball and also swimming when she was not working.
 She also enjoyed practicing K9 nose work.
-She also went to Santa Monica Farmers’ market just like Kula.
-Oro was the re-birth of Kuro.
+She also went to the Santa Monica Farmers’ market just like Kula.
+Oro was the rebirth of Kuro.

 KULA: 2003– 2016 Kula means “gold” in Hawaiian.

 She was a golden retriever and service/therapy dog.
 Part of Kin’s second litter, Kula was the rebirth of Gumu, who died in 2001 when I had a fatal car crash.
-She was a good-looking beautiful dog, even though she is the oldest, and loved to dive into Manzanita lake in North Fork, California, swim and run in the mountains and at the beach.
-She enjoyed going to the senior home and Santa Monica Farmers Market as a service dog.
+She was a beautiful dog, even though she is the oldest, and loved to dive into Manzanita Lake in North Fork, California, swim, and run in the mountains and at the beach.
+She enjoyed going to the senior home and the Santa Monica Farmers Market as a service dog.
 She was diagnosed with spleen cancer in May 2016, which has spread to her lungs, but she felt her time did not yet come; she was eating dog macrobiotic healing food and taking herbal medicine with acupuncture, animal reiki, shiatsu, and Do-in exercise so she enjoyed her life until the last day of her life, one day at a time.

 DORE: 2003–2008 Dore means “gold” in French.